yadi09/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 7. The function returns the value of `num_of_elemrnt`, which represents the number of elements (nodes) in the linked list.

 This function can be used to determine the number of elements in a linked list.

+   ***Task 2***
+Write a function that adds a new node at the beginning of a listint_t list.

+Prototype: listint_t *add_nodeint(listint_t **head, const int n);
+Return: the address of the new element, or NULL if it failed

+The function named `add_nodeint` that adds a new node at the beginning of a linked list of integers.
+Here's a breakdown of how the code works:

+1. The function `add_nodeint` takes two parameters: `**head`, a pointer to a pointer to the head of the linked list, and `n`, the value to be assigned to the new node.

+2. Inside the function, a new node is created using `malloc` to allocate memory for the `listint_t` struct.
+The `sizeof(listint_t)` is used to determine the size of the struct.

+3. The value `n` is assigned to the `n` member of the new node, representing the data stored in the node.

+4. The `next` member of the new node is set to the current head of the linked list, making the new node the new head.

+5. The pointer `*head` is updated to point to the new node, effectively updating the head of the linked list to the new node.

+6. Finally, the function returns the pointer to the new node.

+This function can be used to add a new node with a specified value at the beginning of a linked list of integers, updating the head pointer accordingly.

    **Conclusion**